genesiscommunitysuccess/docs/docs/web-ui-reference/components/form/radio.md

 sidebar_position: 90
 ---

-An implementation of a [radio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) as a form-connected web-component.
+An implementation of a [radio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) as a form-connected WebComponent.

 ## Usage